sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

-# typescript-react-redux-snippets README
+# Type safe React & Redux Snippets in TypeScript

-This is the README for your extension "typescript-react-redux-snippets".
+This is the README for your extension "vscode-awesome-ts-react-redux-snippets".
 After writing up a brief description, we recommend including the following sections.

 ## Features

+Fully Typed:
+- Redux store
+    - state
+    - actions
+    - reducers
+    - selectors
+    - epics
+- React component
+    - props
+    - defaultProps
+    - state
+    - defaultState
+    - test
+    - storybook
+- React Redux container
+    - mapStateToProps
+    - mapDispatchToProps

+// TODO 3 animations (store, component, test)

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.